nishanroy561/Job-app/README.md

-# 🚀 CareerForge
+# 🚀 Job-app

-CareerForge is a **dynamic job & internship aggregator** that fetches openings from multiple sources (LinkedIn, job boards, ATS systems) and displays them in a modern React frontend.
+This prototype is a **dynamic job & internship aggregator** that fetches openings from multiple sources (LinkedIn, job boards, ATS systems) and displays them in a modern React frontend.

 ---